No. 102 Squadron RAF: To Transport Command

 On 8 March 1945 the squadron was transferred to Transport Command and in September 1945 re-equipped with Consolidated Liberators.
 Based as RAF Bassingbourn.
-Its main role was the return of troops and POWs from India.
+Its main role was the return of troops and prisoners of war from India.
 With this work finished the squadron transferred on 15 February 1946 to RAF Upwood where it disbanded on 28 February 1946 by being renumbered to 53 Squadron.
-From 1 February 1949 to 19 October 1954 the squadron's numberplate was linked with that of 49 squadron, as 49/120 squadron.
+From 1 February 1949 to 19 October 1954 the squadron's numberplate was linked with that of 49 squadron, as 49/102 squadron.

 Conversion to nuclear strike bomber squadron

 On 20 October 1954 the squadron was reformed as part of RAF Germany as a nuclear strike bomber squadron with the English Electric Canberra B.2 based at RAF Gütersloh.
 It was disbanded again on 20 August 1956 when it was renumbered to 59 Squadron.

 On missiles

 The squadron was last reformed as No. 102 (SM) Squadron RAF (SM standing for "Strategic Missile") in August 1959, equipped with three PGM-17 Thor ballistic missiles, carrying a 1.4 megaton W-49 nuclear warhead, as part of the UK-US strategic deterrent, Project Emily.
 It was based at RAF Full Sutton in Yorkshire until it was disbanded, along with the other Thor squadrons, on 27 April 1963.